shortmoose/toobig/EXIT_CODES.md

 10+ - These are what we will be using for specific exit codes.

-10 - status found changes needing update, fsck found problems
+10 - status found changes needing update, fsck found problems.

+11 - problem found with the toobig config file.

 100+ - We aren't using anything up here.